How can we help you today?

 2. Access the Account Manager by entering https://www.networksolutions.com/my-account/login into the address bar.

-3. Click the Domain Name option in the right side pane.
+3. Click the Domains option in the left side pane to access the domain settings.

-2. On the Advanced Tools page, select the Add Web Forwarding button.
+6. On the Advanced Tools page, select the Add Web Forwarding button and start the forwarding process.

-You can get a more in-depth guide for domain forwarding with Network Solutions through our knowledge base walkthrough
+You can get a more in-depth guide to domain forwarding from our account manager via our knowledge base walkthrough

 What are the best practices for domain forwarding?

-Domain forwarding can be a powerful tool to enhance brand recognition if you use it effectively.
+Domain forwarding can be a powerful tool for enhancing brand recognition when used effectively.
 Here are some best practices to get the most out of web forwarding:

-• Use the different types of redirects appropriately.
+• Use the appropriate types of redirects.
 Apply 301 redirects when you’re transferring to a new site or rebranding.
-On the other hand, leverage 302 redirects reroute to your temporary page while your main site undergoes maintenance.
+On the other hand, 302 redirects reroute to your temporary page while your main site undergoes maintenance.

-• Avoid redirect loops.
-Ensure your redirect location doesn’t point to itself.
-Redirect loops can confuse users and search engines — losing customer respect and site ranking.
+• Avoid redirect loops: Ensure your redirect location doesn’t point to itself.
+Redirect loops can confuse users and search engines, leading to customer dissatisfaction and lower site ranking.

 • Test regularly.
 Inspect your redirects before committing them to your live site.
 Ensure that each redirect leads to the intended destination and doesn’t create any redirect loops.